Colorado Springs DUI Accident LawyerPrint Page

 For purposes of Colorado’s impaired driving laws, a person can be charged with any of these forms of impaired driving if the person is exercising actual physical control over the vehicle, even if the vehicle is not moving.

-Drunk Driving Accident Dangers in Colorado
+Drinking and Driving Accident Dangers in Colorado

 A drunk driver is not only more likely to be involved in an accident, but he or she is also more likely to cause serious injuries and fatalities.
 An intoxicated driver is unable to respond quickly enough to an impending accident to engage in normal crash-avoidance behaviors.
 A drunk driver, for example, might not slam on the brakes or swerve to avoid a direct hit to your vehicle.